We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 10. Create your brand

-Creating a strong brand is absolutely essential for establishing trust between you and your potential customers.
+Creating a brand can be fun — but coming up with a strong one is absolutely essential for establishing trust between you and your potential customers.
 No matter how good your product, if it’s presented in a homespun way, you will struggle to generate sales for it.

-To do this, you’ll ideally need to enlist a graphic designer to create a set of detailed brand guidelines.
-These should define
+To do this, it’s a good idea work with a graphic designer on creating a set of detailed brand guidelines.

 - what your logo looks like